My Chainlink Interview Experience

 4 min

-I created a few error proposals for the Go language which warranted a job referral by an awesome person.
 In the future, I will be able to reward people like this.
-Unfortunately, I’m not in the position to do that right now.
-That’s why I am (was?) searching for a job.
-This referral led to an interview loop with Chainlink.
+Unfortunately, I’m not in a position to do that right now.
+That’s why I am searching for a job.

 The Phone Interview